 Houston Rockets at Golden State Warriors

-The Line: Golden State -6 -- Over/Under 219.5 Click to Get Latest Betting Odds
+Houston Rockets at Golden State Warriors Click to Get Latest Betting Odds

-The Houston Rockets and the Golden State Warriors collide in a pivotal Game 5 at the Oracle Arena on Wednesday night.
+The Houston Rockets and the Golden State Warriors collide at the Chase Center on Thursday night.

-Head to head, the under is 9-3-1 in the last 13 meetings overall, the under is 5-2 in the last seven meetings in Golden State and the Rockets are 6-2 ATS in the last eight meetings.
+Head to head, the under is 11-5-1 in the last 17 meetings overall and the under is 4-1 in the last five meetings in Golden State.